Isabella Stewart Gardner Museum: Collection

-The project adds 70,000 square feet consisting of two new buildings.
-The first building attaches to the original museum and takes on the appearance of 4-stories in glass and copper.
-The second building is smaller in size and uses the area for greenhouses and living quarters.
-The new expansion includes spaces for visitor services, concerts, special exhibitions, and education and landscape programs, furthering Isabella Gardner's legacy in art, music, and horticulture while reducing 21st-century strain on the collection and galleries.
-The completion date was 2012, and the project cost $118 million.

 Current programs

 The museum regularly produces scholarly exhibitions, lectures, family programs, and symposia that provide insights into the historic collection.
 Through the Artist-in-Residence program, artists in many disciplines are invited to live at and draw inspiration from the museum.
 The museum often hosts exhibitions of contemporary art, performances, and programs by those selected.
 The Gardner's concert series welcomes musicians and emerging artists to perform classical masterpieces, new music, and jazz on Sunday afternoons and select Thursday evenings.
 The musical program is also available through concert videos, audio recordings, and a free classical music podcast.

-Reflecting Isabella Gardner's passion for horticulture and garden design, the Gardner's interior courtyard combines ever-changing horticultural displays with sculpture and architectural elements.
-The interplay between the courtyard and the museum galleries offers visitors a fresh view from almost every room, inviting connections between art and landscape.
-Programs like the Landscape Visions lecture series and special Ask the Gardner hours further engage visitors to embrace the art of landscape.

 The Gardner is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.

+The Gardner's central courtyard features constantly rotating seasonal floral displays which reflect Isabella's personal tastes and passions in gardening.
+Most of the plants which are displayed are grown and kept off-site in the museum's nursery, and are then later shipped to the museum for each seasonal display.
+Some current seasonal displays include; Hanging Nasturtiums, Hydrangeas, and Midwinter Tropics.

+The Museum offers free admission to all those named Isabella, for life.